vors/vors.github.io/_posts/2016-11-20-leaving-microsoft.markdown

 I didn't quite like few things in PowerShell, but despite that it seems very fresh and powerful.
 I asked the team to give me access to PowerShell source code.
-They could not because Microsoft and Windows source code permissions.
+They could not because ... you know, Windows source code permissions.
 So I figure out the only way to get my hands on the codebase and try to fix the problems is to join the team.